TheAfifoluwa/QDX_Assessment/README.md

 - End-to-end (E2E) testing using Cypress
 - Custom commands for reusable functionality
-- Integration with the Mochawesome reporter for enhanced test reporting
 - Cucumber BDD (Behaviour-Driven Development)
 - Faker to generate random values